Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 3/README.md

 Getting to know about robot models, its time to do some serious simulation !!

+## Note:-
+As a prescribed text we share the [PyBullet_Quickstart_Guide for quick reference](https://github.com/NiranthS/Pybullet-Camp/blob/master/Part1/Subpart%203/PyBullet_Quickstart_Guide.pdf).It contains almost all the functions and the necassary details for using Pybullet.Thus, thorough out this camp it is advised you constanly refer this for better understanding.

-In this subpart we will see a basic code in PyBullet and understand the functions used in it.
+Moving on,here we will see a basic code in PyBullet and understand the functions used in it.
 ```python
 import pybullet as p
 import time